Nemo, Missouri

 Nemo is an unincorporated community in Hickory County, in the U.S. state of Missouri.

 History

 A post office called Nemo was established in 1893, and remained in operation until 1913.
 It is uncertain why the name "Nemo" was applied to this community.
+It has been researched with the earliest mention that people found (so far) was on a map date 1904.